ZFS: How to fsck or check filesystem integrity with scrub

 ZFS will change the way UNIX people think about filesystems.
 How do you use fsck with a ZFS filesystem?
-You don’t.
-ZFS filesystems are always clean so even in the worst case of a power outage bringing a system down, you’ll never be asked to give the root password for system maintenance again.
+The answer is that you do not.
+ZFS filesystems are always clean, so even in the worst case of a power outage bringing a system down, you will never be asked to give the root password for system maintenance again.
 With ZFS, data are always consistent on disk.
 For you worriers, there is a command you can use to make sure everything is okay with your filesystems.

 Unlike of the fsck command which had to be run on an unmounted filesystem (read: downtime), the zpool command has a scrub option which works on a mounted, living filesystem.
 When run, the command checks all data in the pool for checksum consistency.
 On redundant systems (raidz or mirror), inconsistencies will be repaired.